Technigo/project-todos/README.md

 To build this app I had to pull together all the parts of redux - the store, slices, reducers and actions.
 I gained a lot of useful experience.

-I started by creating a slice and reducers with four methods: addTodo, toggleTodo, deleteTodo and clearAll.
-In App.js the store was created.
-I could then start with adding the functions and styling in all the components.
+I created a slice with one root reducer including four methods: addTodo, toggleTodo, deleteTodo and clearAll.
+In App.js the store was set up.
+In the components I fetched data with selectors and dispatched actions to update the store.

 For the first time, I used styled-components to do the styling.
 There's still a lot to learn about what's possibile to do with styled-components but I really enjoyed this approach and how it's structured.
 I've done a Mobile first design for this project, with no other media query breakpoints.